100% Free Consultation (225) 412-6348

 Know Your Rights Under Admiralty Law

-Whether you serve on a jack‑up rig in the Gulf or load containers at the Port of Baton Rouge, admiralty law grants you powerful protections.
-You have the right to work on a seaworthy vessel—one that is properly manned, equipped, and supplied for the task at hand.
-If an owner or operator allows defective equipment, understaffing, or poor maintenance to put you in danger, you can bring a claim for the full cost of your injuries, lost wages, and pain and suffering.
+Whether you work on a jack‑up rig in the Gulf or load containers at the Port of Baton Rouge, admiralty law grants you powerful protections.
+You have the right to work on a seaworthy vessel, meaning one that is properly manned, equipped, and supplied for the task at hand.
+If an owner or operator allows defective equipment, understaffing, or poor maintenance to put you in danger, you can bring a claim for the full cost of your injuries, lost wages, and pain and suffering

-You also have a separate, unconditional right to “maintenance and cure,” meaning the company must cover your basic living expenses and medical care until you reach maximum medical improvement, no matter who caused the accident.
-Should negligence or recklessness play a role, the Jones Act and general maritime law allow you to pursue additional damages—including punitive awards designed to punish a company for putting profits over safety.
+You also have a separate, unconditional right to “maintenance and cure.”
+This means that your company must cover your basic living expenses and medical care until you reach maximum medical improvement, no matter who or what caused the accident.
+Should negligence or recklessness play a role, the Jones Act and general maritime law allow you to pursue additional damages, including punitive awards designed to punish a company for putting profits over safety.

 • Insist on medical treatment from a doctor you trust, not just the company’s preferred physician.